Gellybean/Mathfinder-Bot/char-update.md

 #### Remarks
 This feature is meant to update your character at each level (or whenever you feel like it) by importing a character sheet from a program more suited for character advancement.
-It should not remove any custom made stats, but most default stats will be overwritten.
+Other than the Mathfinder export, it should not remove or change any custom made stats.